Pick-Your-Own Produce

 Strawberry Season

 Please sign up for our email updates and watch our website, Facebook, and our Newsletter for more information.
-Stade’s Farm offers other crops to pick as well, apples, sugar snap peas, raspberries, green beans, tomatoes, and pumpkins
+Stade’s Farm offers other crops to pick as well including apples, sugar snap peas, raspberries, green beans, tomatoes, pumpkins, onions, potatoes, flowers, and more.

 Strawberry Pricing